AgafiaB/AgafiaB/README.md

 - 👋 Hi, I’m @AgafiaB
-- 👀 I’m interested in: the environmental applications of machine learning.
+- 👀 I’m interested in: the environmental and medical applications of machine learning.
 - 🌱 I’m currently learning:  Python, neural networks, data structures, linear algebra
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me